 “Buyers looking for that special deal are seeking FSBOs because they think FSBO sellers are desperate and unsavvy,” Borghei-Razavi continued.
 “Once you choose a buyer with this mindset, you have made your bed.”
 These buyers can often be unresponsive and delay closing for months, he said.

 Even if you find a buyer willing to pay market price for an FSBO, you’ll still have to act as an agent, he explained, and the buyer is less likely to be responsive or forthcoming when speaking directly to the seller than to their agent.
-Challenges might arise during the process, and deals can fall apart without an agent to handle them.
+Challenges might arise during the process, and deals can fall apart without an agent to handle them or a financial plan in place (Related: 7 things financial planning does for you)

 Further, without an agent, you are signing up for a part-time job that you have no experience with, he said.
 You might not like the job, he noted, and it might make the experience of selling your home even more stressful.